SadieDragon/TPR-Hints-Tool/log.md

             - uses 24hr clock; could use AM/PM but eh
         - Only 5 files will be saved, before old ones are deleted.

+        - Moved the path to the current save directory out into a local var, to make breaking things down easier
+            - Also moved the creation of that directory out into a function for future flexibility.
+        - Renamed ``create_archive`` to ``zip_current_dir``, and removed the input to be static
+            - Still assigned ``dir_path`` within the function to preserve my comments...
+        - After some headaches with character lengths, I decided to pull the file paths out into local vars, with a function to set them
+            - This removed the need for ``make_txt_path``

         - Formatting notes:
             - In a zip file to organize each save file
             - Contains the different tabs as different formats for the reloading to read easier, but also a master file for the user to read all of their notes at once.